 Maafa 21: Black Genocide in 21st Century America (2009)

-A stunning expository of the rampant racism in abortion industry, that began as a eugenics movement and continues today in the targeting of minority communities by Planned Parenthood.
+A stunning expository of the rampant racism in abortion industry, from its origins as a eugenics movement through today with the targeting of minority communities by Planned Parenthood.
+Not rated.

 The Silent Scream has been called the most important pro-life video in the history of legalized abortion.
-This videos shows through ultrasound an abortion being performed and a child screaming inside the womb.
+This film shows through ultrasound an abortion being committed and the child appearing to scream inside the womb.
+Not rated.

 A Distant Thunder (2004)

 Ann Brown is a prosecutor in the D.A.'s office, and on the surface appears a powerful, successful woman who knows where she's going.
 But inside, she's fighting desperately to keep her sanity from unraveling.
 Not rated.

 Amazing Grace (2006)

 The idealist William Wilberforce maneuvers his way through Parliament in 19th century England, endeavoring to end the British transatlantic slave trade.
 Rated PG.